hpi-sam/digital-fuesim-manv/frontend/README.md

 If you want to modify the exercise state, do not do it via [reducers](https://ngrx.io/guide/store/reducers) in the store, but propose an action (optimistically) via the [ApiService](./src/app/core/api.service.ts).
 The action will automatically be applied to the store.
 By default, we don't use `ChangeDetectionStrategy.OnPush` because it complicates the code and increases the skill level needed to work with the code while providing a mostly negligible performance benefit.

+Be aware that certain events are not patched by zone.js.
+See [./src/polyfills.ts](./src/polyfills.ts) and [./src/zone-flags.ts](./src/zone-flags.ts) for details.

 ### Exercise map

 You can find the exercise map in [src/app/pages/exercises/exercise/shared/exercise-map](src/app/pages/exercises/exercise/shared/exercise-map).